-Upon completion of this offering, we will have 6,000,000 ADSs outstanding, representing approximately 24.9% of our outstanding ordinary shares.
-All of the ADSs sold in this offering will be freely transferable by persons, other than by our "affiliates", without restriction or further registration under the Securities Act.
+Upon completion of this offering, we will have ADSs outstanding, representing approximately % of our outstanding ordinary shares.
+All of the ADSs sold in this offering will be freely transferable by persons other than by our "affiliates" without restriction or further registration under the Securities Act.
 Sales of substantial amounts of our ADSs in the public market could adversely affect prevailing market prices of our ADSs.
 Prior to this offering, there has been no public market for our ordinary shares or the ADSs.
-We have applied to list the ADSs on the Nasdaq Capital Market, but we cannot assure you that a regular trading market will develop in the ADSs.
+We intend to apply to list the ADSs on the Nasdaq Stock Market, but we cannot assure you that a regular trading market will develop in the ADSs.
 We do not expect that a trading market will develop for our ordinary shares not represented by the ADSs.